Stabilization of Bounded Cohomology for Classical Groups: Introduction

 \subsection{Notational conventions}

 We convene that $0 \in \bbN$.
-For any $k \in \bbN$, we denote by $[k]$ the set $\{0,\ldots,k\} \subset \bbN$, and define $[\infty] := \bbN$.
-We write $\Sym_k$ for the group of symmetries of the set $[k]$.
+For $k \in \bbN$, we denote by $[k]$ the set $\{0,\ldots,k\} \subset \bbN$, and set $[\infty] := \bbN$.
+We write $\Sym_k$ for the group of bijections $[k] \to [k]$.
 The curly letter $\kay$ will be reserved to denote either $\bbC$ or $\bbR$.
 We use the shorthands ``m.c.p.'' for ``measure-class preserving'', and ``p.m.p'' for ``probability-measure preserving'' maps.
-We thank Marc Burger for suggesting the question that led to the main result of this paper and his input throughout the development of the project, as well as Uri Bader, Alessandra Iozzi, Stefan K\"uhnlein, Nir Lazarovich, Nicol\'as Matte Bon, Alexis Michelat, Maria Beatrice Pozzetti, and Fabian Ruoff for insightful conversations.
-The first author was supported by the Swiss National Science Foundation, Grants No. 169106 and 188010.
+We thank Marc Burger for suggesting the question that led to the main result of this paper and his input throughout the development of the project, as well as Uri Bader, Alessandra Iozzi, Stefan K\"uhnlein, Nir Lazarovich, Nicol\'as Matte Bon, Alexis Michelat, Nicolas Monod, Maria Beatrice Pozzetti, and Fabian Ruoff for insightful conversations.

+This work contains results of the first author's doctoral thesis \cite{DM-Thesis}, and was completed during his postdoctoral fellowship at the Weizmann Institute of Science, Rehovot, Israel.
+He was supported by the Swiss National Science Foundation, Grants No. 169106 and 188010.
 The second author was supported by the Deutsche Forschungsgemeinschaft, Grant No. HA 8094/1-1 within the Schwerpunktprogramm SPP 2026 (Geometry at Infinity).